 Private healthcare in Costa Rica can be more expensive, especially without insurance coverage.
 The cost of consultations, specialist care, and procedures can vary depending on the provider and location.
 If you don’t have private health insurance but want to go to a private clinic, the prices won’t be too high.
 A regular visit to the doctor costs about 34,000 CRC (~$60 USD).
 Seeing a specialist is less than 57,000 CRC (~$100 USD).

-You may check out our other blog about Healthcare in Costa Rica
+You may check out our other blog about Healthcare in Costa Rica.

 Accessing quality healthcare as an expat in Costa Rica is not as daunting as it may seem.
 With its high-quality healthcare system and emphasis on universal coverage, Costa Rica offers expats the opportunity to enjoy a healthy life in their new home.
 By following the tips and recommendations in this guide, you can navigate the healthcare system with confidence and prioritize your health and well-being.

 Dreaming of owning your slice of paradise in Costa Rica?
 Look no further than Flamingo Beach Realty!
 Our expert team is here to guide you through the process of finding your perfect home in this tropical haven.
 Contact us today to find your new home in paradise!
-We will be with you every stop o the way guiding you to relocating in this beautiful country we call home.
+We will be with you every stop on the way guiding you to relocating in this beautiful country we call home.